-$$b^p |{p_x}^{!c}|{p_x}^c = \mathbf{b_0^p}$$ (PROP.II)
+$$b^p |{p_x}^{!c}|{p_x}^c = \mathbf{b_0^p} \tag{PROP.6}$$

-4.3 Collusion Resilient Ranking Functions
+4.3 Collusion-Resistant Ranking Functions

-In this section, we formalize our notion of collusion resilient ranking functions as ranking functions satisfying the limited collusion effect property.
-Then we formalize the two basic correctness properties of never penalizing wins nor rewarding losses.
-Finally, we provide a more practical alternative characterization of collusion resilient ranking functions that never discourage winning nor encourage losing.
-Finally, we provide a representation theorem of ranking functions possessing the limited collusion effect property as well as the other two basic correctness properties.
-In essence, we show that under basic correctness properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function, that is based on a generalized form of fault counting.
+In this section, we formalize our notion of collusion-resistant ranking functions as ranking functions satisfying the limited collusion effect property.
+Then we formalize the two basic monotonicity properties of never penalizing wins nor rewarding losses.
+Finally, we provide a more practical alternative characterization of collusion-resistant ranking functions that never discourage winning nor encourage losing.
+Finally, we provide a representation theorem of ranking functions possessing the limited collusion effect property as well as the other two basic monotonicity properties.
+In essence, we show that under basic monotonicity properties of ranking functions, the limited collusion effect property is logically equivalent to using a ranking function that is based on a generalized form of fault counting.